ArtS/arts.github.com/art-skvira/index.md

 tagline: Web and Mobile Developer
 description: Art Skvira is a Web and Mobile Developer, laser-focused on delivering lasting business solutions that add value, help to bring revenue, cut costs, expand customer base and solve pressing problems.
 ---

-Hi, my name is Art Skvira and I am a Web and Mobile developer from Melbourne, Australia.
+<nav class="nav-top nav-big"><a href="/" alt="MORE ARTICLES">&laquo; MORE ARTICLES</a></nav>

-I tell machines what to do so you can focus on your business.
+Hey there!
+My name is Art Skvira and I am a software developer from Melbourne, Australia.
+I tell the machines what to do so you can focus on your business.

 ### Highlights